Fortress of Klis: Second defensive line

 The second entrance which was significantly damaged in the siege of 1648, leads to the former medieval part of the fortress previously ruled by a Croatian nobility.
 After 1648, Venetians fully restored the second entrance, but its present appearance was made by the Austrians during the early 19th century.
-Along the northern wall near the second entrance, there is fortress-tower called "Oprah", the most important medieval fortification of the western part of the fortress.
+Along the northern wall near the second entrance is fortress-tower called "Oprah", the most important medieval fortification of the western part of the fortress.
 It was mentioned for the first time in 1355, but later the Venetians made the lower crown on it.
-Nearby of the entrance are artillery barracks, built by the Austrians in the first half of the 19th century.
+Nearby the entrance are artillery barracks, built by the Austrians in the first half of the 19th century.
 In 1931 its upper floor was ruined, so now only the ground floor remains.

 Third defensive line

 The third entrance leads to the former medieval part built in the early Middle Ages.
 The Venetians renewed it several times after conquest in 1648, and the last upgrade was in 1763.
-Within this part of the fortress there is the side tower, built during the 18th century, and completed in 1763.
+Within this part of the fortress is the side tower, built during the 18th century, and completed in 1763.
 Following is a repository of weapons built in the mid-17th century and old powder magazine from the 18th century.
-"House of Dux" later called governor's residence was rebuilt in the mid-17th century on the foundations of the oldest buildings from the period of Croatian kings.
+The "House of Dux", later called governor's residence, was rebuilt in the mid-17th century on the foundations of the oldest buildings from the period of the Croatian kings.
 Austrians repaired this building, and there were placed commandments unity of the fortress and Engineering.
-On the top point of the fortress there was a "New gunpowder storage", built in the early 19th century.
+On the top point of the fortress was a "new gunpowder storage", built in the early 19th century.

 The oldest remaining building with the dome is a former square-shaped Turkish mosque, which has been converted into a Catholic church in the meantime.
-There used to be three Altars, dedicated to St. Vid, Virgin Mary and St. Barbara, but today the church has no inventory.
-In the church there is a Baroque stone sink from the 17th century, which served as a baptistery, where there is engraved the year of 1658.
+There used to be three altars, dedicated to St. Vid, Virgin Mary and St. Barbara, but today the church has no inventory.
+The church contains a Baroque stone sink from the 17th century, which served as a baptistery, which has engraved on it the year of 1658.
 West of the church is the bastion of Bembo, the largest artillery position in the third defense line and in the whole fortress.
 It has wide holes for guns, and was built in the mid-17th century on the site of former Kružić's tower, and the defensive positions of Speranza.